vivekreddy2/Golang-learning/README.md

 # Golang-learning
-Code snippets and example of Golang and its concepts
+Code snippets and examples of Golang and its concepts